open-telemetry/otel-arrow/CONTRIBUTING.md

 In order to accept your pull request, we need you to submit a CLA, if you haven’t submitted one before for this project.
-You only need to do this once and you’re good to go.
+You only need to do this once, and you’re good to go.

 Complete your [CLA here](F5%20Contributor%20License%20Agreement.docx) and email the filled out form to [PROJECT_EMAIL].